 In April 2015, the FASB issued new guidance in Subtopic 835-30, Interest-Imputation of Interest, which seeks to simplify the presentation of debt issuance costs.
 These amendments require that debt issuance costs related to a recognized debt liability be presented in an entity's balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this guidance.
 Entities should apply the amendments on a retrospective basis, wherein the balance sheet of each individual period presented should be adjusted to reflect the period-specific effects of applying the new guidance.
 The Company has early-adopted this standard as of September 30, 2015, and has applied its provisions retrospectively.
-The adoption of this standard resulted in the reclassification of (i) the unamortized debt issuance costs related to the Company's senior unsecured notes from noncurrent assets "Debt issuance costs, net" to noncurrent liabilities "Long-term debt, net" and (ii) the unamortized debt issuance costs related to the Company's Senior Secured Credit Facility from noncurrent assets "Debt issuance costs, net" to noncurrent assets.
+The adoption of this standard resulted in the reclassification of (i) the unamortized debt issuance costs related to the Company's senior unsecured notes from noncurrent assets "Debt issuance costs, net" to noncurrent assets "Debt issuance costs, net" to noncurrent assets "Debt issuance costs, net" to noncurrent assets "Other assets, net" within the consolidated balance sheets.
 See Notes 2.k and 5.h for additional discussion of debt issuance costs.